Stock market today: Wall Street rises to add to last week’s gains

 In the bond market, which has been dictating much of the action in the stock market recently, Treasury yields were holding relatively steady.

-The yield on the 10-year Treasury edged down to 4.49% from 4.50% late Friday.
+The yield on the 10-year Treasury was at 4.50%, where it was late Friday.
 The two-year Treasury, which more closely tracks expectations for the Fed, was also moving little.

-Traders are betting on just an 8% chance that the Fed won’t cut interest rates before the end of the year, according to data from CME Group.
-That’s down from an 18.4% probability seen a week ago.
+Traders are betting on a 90% chance that the Fed will cut its main interest rate at least once before the end of the year, according to data from CME Group.
+That’s up from from an 81.6% probability seen a week ago.

 In stock markets abroad, several exchanges were closed for holidays.
 Indexes rose relatively modestly in France, Germany and Hong Kong.
 Stocks jumped 1.2% in Shanghai.

-Corporate profits have been better than expected not just in the United States but also in Europe and Japan, according to strategists at Deutsche Bank.
+Corporate profit reports have been better than expected not just in the United States but also in Europe and Japan, according to strategists at Deutsche Bank.
 Global earnings growth is on track for a second straight quarter of growth following four consecutive declines.

 AP Writers Matt Ott and Zimo Zhong contributed.